Now What: 10 Steps to Protect Yourself in the Wake of the National Public Data Breach

 These services come at a cost.
 In some circumstances, the company liable for the breach must pay for your credit monitoring for one year.
 Check the National Public Data website periodically for any news in this regard.

-Why This Matters: Identity theft protection services can offer comprehensive support and monitoring, helping you avoid potential threats and recover more quickly if your information is misused.
+What This Means for You: Identity theft protection services can offer comprehensive support and monitoring, helping you avoid potential threats and recover more quickly if your information is misused.

 Be Cautious About Sharing Personal Information